This post may include affiliate links; see our disclosure policy.

 The milk frother method is quick and easy

-Method 2: How to froth milk with a French press
+Method 2: How to Froth Milk With a French Press

-The next best method for how to froth milk?
-Using a French press!
-Perhaps you already have a French press for making coffee?
-You can use it to make foam too.
-This method works very well, but it’s not as quick and easy as the frother.
+This method works very well, but it’s not quite as quick and easy as the frother.
 It also can be a little temperamental, especially with non-dairy milk.
 If you’re using oat milk, you’ll need to be careful you don’t overwhip it.
 Here’s how to froth milk with a French press:

 2. Add the scalding milk to the French press.
 Pump using quick, short plunges until foamy bubbles form, about 30 seconds.
 If you’re using oat milk, pump only about 25 times because the foam can deflate when overwhipped.